spacetelescope/jwst_novt/docs/jwst_novt/usage.rst

    and 48" for the long wavelength detectors.
 In this case we chose 48" as the horizontal offset and 60" for the vertical offset.
 For reference, the MSA field of view is also shown in red using the same equatorial coordinates (RA, DEC) for the fiducial point.
 MSA quadrants 1 and 4 are completely covered by the NIRCam detectors.
-The NIRcam aperture position angle is 0° and the NIRSpec aperture position angle is 45°.
+The NIRCam aperture position angle is 0° and the NIRSpec aperture position angle is 45°.